traciemasek/barks-and-rec-client/README.md

   adopter:references,
+  t.boolean "complete", default: false type (type should match the attributes on the application instance: initial_review, references, home_visit, final_approval

+  TO DO
-  t.boolean "complete", default: false type (type should match the attributes on the application instance: initial_review, references, home_visit, final_approval -Uncompleted Tasks should show up in Admin task container -Click to mark task complete SHOULD: patch request to task to toggle completed to true
+-test the application status stuff by updating application in rails c and refreshing -styles the tasks a bit with a click to complete -Uncompleted Tasks should show up in Admin task container -Click to mark task complete SHOULD: patch request to task to toggle completed to true